faithpjohnson/plantopia/README.md

 # 🌿 Plantopia 🌿

-A place to share plant sightings with your community!
+This app is a place where users can upload photos and locations of plant sightings with their community.
+Users can view all plant sightings, leave comments, and view the sightings they have added.

 ### Screenshots
 -----------------------------------------------------------------------------------------